nmanzi/SubbySub/README.md

 2. Set up a wildcard subdomain DNS entry to point to your server (so that all subdomains resolve to the one address)
 	* e.g. *.hadric.us
 3. rake db:migrate
+4. Edit config/config.yaml and specify user and password (Does nothing yet, but will soon)

 Thanks
 ------